eclipsesource/tabris-plugin-firebase/README.md

 To make the `google-services.json` file available to the `tabris-plugins-firebase` you have to place it in the same folder as your apps `config.xml` file.
 If the file is missing the plugin will print an appropriate error message.

 Please include `GoogleService-Info.plist` file as a resource in `config.xml` of your project.
 You can find out more about including resources [here](https://cordova.apache.org/docs/en/latest/config_ref/#resource-file).
+Example below:

+`<resource-file src="GoogleService-Info.plist" />`

 ## Documentation